 Each employee has a shared responsibility and commitment to our mission of health care service to our clients.
 Ethics and compliance are the responsibility of every Help at Home employee, and every employee is required to always do the right thing, without exception, and to make all clinical decisions based solely on the needs of the patient.

 At Help at Home, we take our commitment to our policies seriously.
-Our Code of Conduct & Ethics has been developed to prevent and address specific issues, been vetted with key stakeholders, outlines the Purpose, Policy, and Procedures for each, and is audited for compliance.
+Our Code of Ethical Standards has been developed to prevent and address specific issues, been vetted with key stakeholders, outlines the Purpose, Policy, and Procedures for each, and is audited for compliance.

 As a national leader in in-home care, Help at Home is pleased to share compliance resources with others in the health care industry.
 The following information may be helpful to in-home organizations focused on compliance issues.

 - Help at Home Code of Ethical Standards: Available in English, Spanish, Chinese – Mandarin, and Russian

 - State Employee Handbooks: Available at local Branch offices

 - Corporate Administrative Employee Handbook: Available at local Branch offices or Corporate Support Center